MALBECC/lio/testamber/README.txt

 # BADAMBER

-Checks amber behaviour of using different criteria to print coordinates, velocities and forces.
+CONSIST: Checks amber behaviour of using different criteria to print coordinates, velocities and forces.
 Differences arrise when using different time steps and save frequency (1000 steps of 2E-7 fs, save every 100 steps, VS 10 steps of 2E-5 fs, save every step).

+RESTART: shows the difference between an amber run that doesn't use the rst7 velocities and one that uses velocities as 0.

 NOTE: this test doesn't use lio, but PM3; extern behavior is commented so it is easy to switch back.